 We are entering that time of year everyone loves!
 We celebrate, we enjoy long-time traditions, and we take in all the season has to offer.
 The down side…this is the absolute toughest time to maintain good nutrition habits.
-Every special occasion is usually accompanied by the tastiest of treats that keep us from our health & fitness goals.
+Every special occasion is usually accompanied by the tastiest of treats that keep us from our health & science based fitness goals.
 The best way to stay strong and committed to our goals is by teaming up and tackling the holidays together!

 The Holiday Slimdown Challenge is going to be a team effort.
 Groups of 5 will tackle part 1, taking place from November 1st – November 25th, then part 2 from November 30th-December 23rd.
 The break in the middle is to allow participants to enjoy the Thanksgiving weekend worry free.
 Part 2 of the challenge ends before Christmas for the same reasons.